botworld-wiki/beatburger.github.io/_bots/scatter.md

 ## Comments

 ### Evaluation by Wolfhaize
-Another Brawler like Brute and Nibbles that needs hrlp bringing enemies close by in order to deal full damage.
+Another Brawler like Brute and Nibbles that needs help bringing enemies close by in order to deal full damage.
 Having the longest stun in the game(AI-2B required) can make him a very frustrating bot to fight against.
 Whereas his shots spread, it also means they travel across the entire field and will hit bots that should have no business getting hit.

 ### Tips
 - Couple with Halo shielding and Gust to bring enemies closer.